 Investors may use one system or the other or combine them.

-🖐️ The Securities and Exchange Commission is currently discussing rules that would make SEC disclosures mandatory in company annual reports, which could make selecting an ESG portfolio easier.
+🖐️ The Securities and Exchange Commission is currently discussing rules that would make ESG disclosures mandatory in company annual reports, which could make selecting an ESG portfolio easier.

 ESG Mutual Funds and ETFs